Ayurveda-and-Yoga.jpg

 Ayurveda Treatments

 “Prana is the ultimate healer”.
-Your in-clinic initial consult includes a pulse analysis and an evaluation of your health history, lifestyle and diet.
-Working from the Ayurvedic principle of “hetu”, getting to the root cause(s) of symptoms, you will be provided with a personalized health plan to relieve symptoms and balance your doshas- vata, pitta, kapha to harmonize your health with diet, routine, teas, spices, yoga and bodywork.
+Your in-clinic initial consult includes a pulse assessment, and an evaluation of your health history, lifestyle and diet.
+Working from the Ayurvedic principle of “hetu”, getting to the root cause(s) of symptoms, you will be provided with a personalized health plan to relieve symptoms by balancing your doshas- vata, pitta, kapha with diet, routine, teas, spices, yoga and bodywork.

 AYURVEDIC OIL massage and marma Treatment